Zephyr75/Zephyr75/README.md

 - 🏎️ [overdrive](https://github.com/Zephyr75/overdrive) : a work-in-progress game engine created using OpenGL and supporting a custom export format to fully integrate with Blender scenes.
 UI is handled with my custom framework [gutter](https://github.com/Zephyr75/gutter).
 - ⚔️ [elysium](https://github.com/Zephyr75/elysium) : a adventure game made with Unity about rebellion against an illegitimate dictator.
 - :school: [Knot](https://github.com/Zephyr75/Knot) : a puzzle game made with Unity about making small machines with school supplies.
+- :earth_africa: [Exoly](https://gamejolt.com/games/exoly/266366) : a multiplayer space game which released in alpha with 100+ simultaneous players.
+- :rocket: [Starship big no die](https://github.com/Zephyr75/starship_big_no_die) : a ship-building Game Jam game made in 24 hours for GMTK Game Jam 2024.
-- 🤖 [Subject 77](https://github.com/Zephyr75/OGJ_2023) : a Game Jam game made in 24 hours for Orbital Game Jam 2023, music by jadtl.
+- 🤖 [Subject 77](https://github.com/Zephyr75/OGJ_2023) : a hack'n slash Game Jam game made in 24 hours for Orbital Game Jam 2023, music by jadtl.
-- :fish: [Shingeki no Tako](https://github.com/jadtl/OGJ2022) : a Game Jam game made in 24 hours for Orbital Game Jam 2022.
+- :fish: [Shingeki no Tako](https://github.com/jadtl/OGJ2022) : a 2D shooter Game Jam game made in 24 hours for Orbital Game Jam 2022.
 - :cloud: [Cellulo Hub](https://github.com/Cellulo-Hub-Team/Hub) : a game hosting platform for iOS developed for the Cellulo Project at EPFL.
 - :stars: [Rigel](https://github.com/Zephyr75/Rigel) : a space observation software written in Java.
 - 🧠 [platformer AI](https://github.com/Zephyr75/platformerAI) : a machine learning project to teach an AI to play a PyGame randomly generated platformer.
 - 🛰️ [road classifier](https://github.com/Zephyr75/road_classifier) : a machine learning computer vision project to identify roads from satellite images.

-Terminal portfolio can be found [here](https://zephyr75.github.io)

 Did I mention I ❤️ Blender?
 You can find some of my artistic work on my [artstation](https://www.artstation.com/zephyr74).